10 Amazing Things To Do in Baños, Ecuador

 This park was unfortunately closed during my stay due to the protests.
 Parque Tematico has many amazing reviews and is great for children of all ages.

-The animals here range from horses and cows to even a couple of African lions.
+The animals here range from horses and cows to even a few African lions.

 It is a great place to spend a couple of hours with the family!